imanif/imanif/README.md

 👋 Hi, I’m Imani!

 🖥️  I'm a computational linguistics research fellow at the University of Maryland!

-👀 I’m interested in applied natural language processing and machine learning to annalyze the intersection of AI, media, and society.
+👀  I’m interested in applied natural language processing and machine learning to analyze the intersection of AI, media, and society.

 🌱  I’m currently researching prompt optimization for long-form text generation and LLM evaluation.

 <!---